 I have known Janice Blake-Baeza for over 10 yrs now, starting when I was working at Garden State Park.
 Since it has been quite a while since our last interview, I thought it was time for a new updated one, so I sent her some questions.
-Here is what she said to them:
+Here is what she said to them in 2010:

 FOTH: I know you just got back from Brazil.
 How did that go, and how did it come about that you got asked to do this?
 How many other girls were in the challenge?
 Who won, and did you win any races?

 JBB: Brazil was a fabulous, international experience.
 It was eye-opening, as I observed another culture and their way of solving the same race track problems with horses as we are trying to do here.
 I was invited by the race track, Hipodromo do Cristal in Porto Alegre, Rio Grande do Sol, Brazil.
 That's the name of the racetrack in Porto Alegre.
 The city is called Porto Alegre, the state in Brazil is Rio Grande do Sol.
 It is very far south from Rio de Janeiro and Sao Paolo.
 There were 7 women in the Tournament, me included in that number.
 The winner was Lu Andrade.
 We rode in 4 Tournament races.
 I did not win a race, but finished second in one race.